tmtsoftware/csw/docs/src/main/apps/cswservices.md

     // This starts location service along with the alarm service csw-services start -a
     ```

 * --database | -d if provided, starts database service.
     ```bash
     // This starts location service along with the database service csw-services start -d
     ```

-@@@ note

-While starting the Database Service i.e running the command `csw-services start -d`, make sure that

-* The `PGDATA` environment variable is set to the Postgres data directory where Postgres is installed e.g. for mac: "/usr/local/var/postgres" and
-* there is a password set for the valid Postgres user.
-If not, go to the Postgres shell via `psql` and run `ALTER USER <username> WITH PASSWORD '<mypassword>';`.

-@@@

 * --auth | -k if provided, starts authentication service.
     ```bash